HIMSNews Brief

 Hims & Hers Health Gets JPMorgan's Blessing at $35 — But the FDA Holds the Real Vote

-JPMorgan initiated coverage of Hims & Hers Health (HIMS) at Overweight with a $35 price target, implying roughly 15% upside from the current $30.56.
+JPMorgan initiated coverage of Hims & Hers Health (HIMS) at Overweight with a $35 price target, about 15% above the current $30.56.

 What Actually Happened

-Two things landed in the same news cycle, and that's not a coincidence.
-JPMorgan initiated HIMS with an Overweight rating, while Eli Lilly expanded its LillyDirect partnership to deepen Hims & Hers' GLP-1 weight loss offerings.
+Two things landed in the same news cycle.
+That's not a coincidence.
+JPMorgan initiated HIMS with an Overweight rating, and Eli Lilly expanded its LillyDirect partnership to deepen Hims & Hers' GLP-1 weight loss offerings.
 The Lilly deal matters more than the analyst note.
-A direct commercial relationship with the company that makes tirzepatide gives HIMS a path to selling branded GLP-1 drugs, not just compounded versions operating in a regulatory gray zone.
+A direct commercial relationship with the company that makes tirzepatide gives HIMS a path to selling branded GLP-1 drugs — not just compounded versions sitting in a regulatory gray zone.
 JPMorgan's initiation reads like a vote of confidence in that exact pivot.
-Wall Street doesn't typically slap Overweight ratings on companies whose core product might get pulled by a regulator.
+Analysts don't typically hand Overweight ratings to companies whose core product might get pulled by a regulator.

 The Catch